 Loss Of Muscle Mass

 Muscle is a great tool when it comes to weight loss.
 Not only does muscle burn more calories than fat, but the more muscle you have, the faster your metabolism is (11).
-Unfortunately, after age 50 many lose about 10% of their total body mass (13).
-This means you’re likely burning fewer calories per day.
-At the same time, you’re not building muscle, so you get stuck in a paradigm of burning fewer calories while also eating less.
+Unfortunately, as we age we naturally lose muscle over time (13).
+When you have less muscle you’re likely burning fewer calories per day.

-When women go through menopause, they suffer a loss of muscle mass, gain of fat, and an overall drop in metabolic rate (12).
+When women go through menopause and their hormones change, they typically suffer a loss of muscle mass, gain of fat, and an overall drop in metabolic rate (12).
 Men experience similar changes to their testosterone levels which have a negative impact on muscle mass, body fat, and metabolism (4).

 Less Active Lifestyle